nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply with only a single line of command!
 With the efficacy of a calendar without its shortcomings, TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks.
 TypeTask is especially good for:

-> Users who wants to do everything through a single line of command
+> Users who wants to do everything through a single line of command <br>
-> Users who want an application that works offline
+> Users who want an application that works offline <br>
-> Users who have tasks that have deadlines/start-dates
+> Users who have tasks that have deadlines/start-dates <br>

 &nbsp;